 Page 197, lines 8-9: “An AP of an AP MLD shall have a unique Link ID that shall not change during the lifetime of the AP MLD.”

-Considering the above statements, the use of the term “AP ID” in place of “Link ID” seems more appropriate as it is used to uniquely identify an AP affiliated with an AP MLD.
+Considering the above statements, the use of the term “AP ID” in place of “Link ID” seems more appropriate, as it is used to uniquely identify an AP affiliated with an AP MLD.
 This replacement also shortens and simplifies several statements as shown in the following pages of this document.
 For example:

 (9.6.13.20(WNM Sleep Mode Response frame format)) “The Key field is the IGTK being distributed for the AP operating on the link identified by the Link ID subfield.” will simplify to “The Key field is the IGTK being distributed for the AP identified by the AP ID subfield.”